 So, back to the moral of the story; don’t be afraid to go solo!
 Come and experience wild, magnificent scenery, challenging walks, amiable companionship, caring guides, sunshine, simplicity and harmony amongst like-minded people.

-Exodus client, Saadia Stuart, on going solo for the first time.
+This article was written by Exodus client, Saadia Stuart, on going solo for the first time.